July is a very special month in our house: we celebrate our little Bear’s birthday!

 This little lake lies in what used to be a quarry and is a very special place, romantic and very dramatic at the same time.
 An imposing grey rock formation overlooks its calm waters and elaborate towers, of the same stone of the raw surrounding environment, frame it with elegant and imposing charm.
 Beside the lake, a small tea house offers a quiet place to rest and catch tour breath.

 Had we not been melting under the Tuscan sun, from here we could have accessed the grounds of the farm: talking to people who were more organised than us and therefore got there at a more sensible hour (early in the morning) we heard all about what we had missed.

 Maiano is not just a working farm, but one that hosts workshops specifically for kids who are invited to learn and try first hand the life on the farm.

 It would have been a great experience and one we have already pencilled in for our next visit: because yes, we will come back!

 Location: just 10 by car from Florence (less if, like us, you are staying in the area called Le Cure)

 Facilities: restaurant, shops, rooms and apartments, swimming pool (for residing guests only), didactic farm, olive oil press.

 Perfect for: excellent if you are looking to stay near Florence but still withing easy reach from the city.
 Perfect for families with kids and couple, both as accommodation in Tuscany and as a location for a day trip from Florence.

-This review is unsolicited and unbiased and I received no compensation for it.
+This review is unsolicited and unbiased and I received no compensation or incentive for it.